Imlunestrant With or Without Abemaciclib Effective in Treating ER+, HER2- Advanced Breast Cancer That Resists Standard Therapy

 MSK medical oncologist Komal Jhaveri.

+In addition to demonstrating the drug’s effectiveness when used alone, EMBER-3 showed that imlunestrant works especially well when combined with abemaciclib.
 The combination improved progression-free survival in patients with ER-positiveHER2-negative advanced breast cancer despite prior progression on CDK4/6 inhibitor therapy.
 CDK4/6 is an enzyme that is important for cell division.

-The multicenter study included 874 patients with ER-positive, HER2-negative advanced breast cancer whose disease had recurred or progressed during or after hormone therapy given alone or with a CDK4/6 inhibitor.
-Participants were randomly assigned to receive either standard therapy with fulvestrant, imlunestrant alone, or imlunestrant in combination with abemaciclib.
+The latest analysis from EMBER-3 provides more confirmation that the benefit from imlunestrant is lasting.
+EMBER-3 included 874 patients with ER-positive, HER2-negative advanced breast cancer whose disease had recurred or progressed during or after hormone therapy given alone or with a CDK4/6 inhibitor.

-• For people in the combination group, median progression-free survival was 9.4 months.
+• The big benefit came when the drugs were combined: For people in the combination therapy group, median progression-free survival was 10.9 months.
 For people in the imlunestrant-alone group, it was 5.5 months.

 The benefit of the combination therapy was consistent across patient subgroups, including among patients who had received prior CDK4/6 therapy and regardless of PI3K pathway mutation status.